Cloud Security Posture Management (CSPM)

 CSPM tools provide the necessary cloud visibility to detect and prevent configuration errors before they cause a breach.
 Automated features ensure threats are identified and handled as quickly as possible.
 In the future, some CSPM solutions may even leverage AI to predict where risks are likely to arise.
 Ultimately, CSPM tools offer organizations visibility, protection, and remediation as part of an overarching cloud security strategy.

-Continuous monitoring of the cloud with a CSPM tool ensures that all company security policies are followed.
+• Continuous monitoring of the cloud with a CSPM tool ensures that all company security policies are followed.
 Simultaneously, these tools remediate any detected issues without user intervention.
-This includes those hidden threats that often lead to the loss of company or customer data.

-CSPM tools bring a wide variety of benefits to the companies using them.
+CSPM works by deploying tools that bring a wide variety of benefits to the companies using them.
 By learning how the technology actually works, users and organizations can gain a deeper understanding of where it fits among other cybersecurity platforms.
 Ultimately, this is critical knowledge for IT, cloud, SecOps, and compliance and risk management teams.

 Companies successfully adopting DevSecOps understand the importance of seamlessly integrating tools from different vendors.
 CSPM definitely helps in this process, providing both IT teams and DevSecOps teams one source of the truth on their current cloud security posture.
 Security policies for all cloud assets are managed and enforced from a single console, which makes this tool an effective and efficient choice for many enterprises.